furkaneken/Maze-Solver-2D-Array-Depth-First-Search/ReadMe.txt

-This project made on Google Colaboratory.You can use this code by adding your google drive and open by Google Colab.
+This project made on Google Colaboratory.You can use this code by adding your google drive and open it with Google Colab.